antolantic/YIOpenAPI/README.md

 # YI Open API

-Fork of the original YITechnology/YIOpenAPI.
+Fork of the original YITechnology/YIOpenAPI, without embedded third party tools and a spellchecked Readme.

-* All changes are realated to getting the Java examples working on a modern development environment.
+* All changes are related to getting the Jva examples working on a decent development environment without embedding tools already available on every platform, easily installed and kept up-to-date using a package manager.Just one responsibility less to worry about.

-It all compiles and generates APK's, that's it currently (23 sep 2017)
+It all compiles and generates APK's, that's it for now (25 September 2017)

+## Prerequisites

+* Java 8+
+* Recent Gradle installation.

+If you can open a CLI, command prompt or terminal and successful execute gradle, means that you have a functional workstation able to execute at least the Java examples.

+## Removed

+* Embedded Gradle Wrapper.
+This project expects a recent, stable and standalone Gradle installation.
+This can be accomplished using a package manager like (Mac)ports for *BSD or macOS, Homebrew also for macOS, Scoop for Windows and finally RPM, APK, *.tar.gz or who knows what for Linux.
+  * Binary Windows (only?) helpfile
-* Removed
+  * Properly something more
-  * Lot's of Java IDE generated files, like .idea, .settings, .projects.
-Let your IDE generate the appropiate files.
-  * Removed embedded gradle wrapper.
-Project's are configured to invoke the latest standalone gradle installed for example by (mac)ports (*BSD, macOS), homebrew (macOS), scoop (Win), rpm,dep, apk who kows what (Linux)

-Changed:
+## Changed

-* De-compiled the helpfile into a bunch of normal html files.
+* De-compiled the helpfile into a set of normal html files and images.

-* * Removed the .cht file and added the html files.
+  * Removed the. cht file and added the html files.
 (Reason I was unable to enlarge the font size and the text was barely readable on high res screen)

+* Spellchecked README.md

-Status:
+## Todo and Status:

 * Gradle path is currently hardcoded
-* Don't know if a working apk is the end result.
-I build, packaged and checked everything succesfully...
+* Still must load the APK onto my phone to verify that it works.
+* Adding Java unit tests.

-## Original Yi Open Api Readme
+## Almost original Yi Open API Readme

-This repository contains the libraries, samples and documentation for using the SDKs; it also contains the design diagrams, firmwares, references specs for building hardware systems.
+This repository contains the libraries, samples and documentation for using the SDK.
+It also contains the design diagrams, firmware's, reference specs for building hardware systems.

 The following is the tree structure of this repository:

-* /sdk -- mobile SDKs for Android and iOS separately
+* /sdk -- mobile SDK for Android and iOS separately
 * /sdk/bin -- firmware and config file for features provided in SDKs to work
 * /sdk/java -- Android SDK
 * /sdk/java/doc -- documentation